HSR-Semester-Arbeit2016/hsr-semester-arbeit2016.github.io/_posts/2016-11-05-randomness-problems.md

 C Sharp offers a [Random Class](https://msdn.microsoft.com/en-us/library/system.random(v=vs.110).aspx), able to produce a sequence of numbers that meet statistical requirements for randomness.

-As all the parameters needed by the Image Effects (Blur, Tunnel Blick) methods are ```ìntegers``` within a certain range, we just need a method generating them.
+As all the parameters needed by the Image Effects (Blur, Tunnel Vision) methods are ```ìntegers``` within a certain range, we just need a method generating them.
 Like:

 ````c#
 private int GenerateRandomNumber(int from, int to) {